2016-2017 Major Beneficiary

 Contra Costa Interfaith Housing

-Contra Costa Interfaith Housing’s mission is to provides permanent, affordable housing and vital support services to homeless and at-risk families and individuals in Contra Costa County.
+Contra Costa Interfaith Housing’s mission is to provide permanent, affordable housing and vital support services to homeless and at-risk families and individuals in Contra Costa County.
 Responding to the tremendous need for affordable housing coupled with appropriate services that help people to remain housed, CCIH has grown from serving 72 people to more than 1,000 Contra Costa residents.

 Housing is just the first step in helping people who are homeless or at risk to become homeless, to achieve self-reliance and stability.
 After affordable housing is secured, Contra Costa Interfaith Housing assists families and individuals to increase their employment, life skills, mental and physical health, parenting skills, and academic and social competence.
 Programs such as on-site mental health support for trauma-impacted children, academic-based after school programming, eviction prevention, case management services, evidence-based parenting classes, rental readiness programs, and summer youth enrichment support residents to achieve their greatest degree of independence possible.
 The focus on youth is helping to break a cycle of extreme poverty and homelessness.